Kuala Lumpur was my first stop in Malaysia. I didn’t know much about KL before visiting, but the city pleasantly surprised me.

 The water was frigid but refreshing.
 We also got to take advantage of a free spa treatment: the pounding water did a great job of massaging our backs.
 It was a challenge to keep our eyes open in the deluge.

 For lunch, Ben took us to a Chinese restaurant that served the best chicken fried rice.
 The rice was smoky from the charcoal used to cook it.
 We also had excellent honey chicken, sweet and sour pork, and Singapore noodles.
-It was a lot of food, but we managed to wolf it all down.
+It was a ton of food, but we had no problem wolfing it all down.

 I highly recommend Open Sky Unlimited.
 Ben was a stellar guide, and he made sure we navigated both the hike and waterfalls safely.
 He supplied us with snacks at the waterfalls and took great photos that he sent our group a couple of hours after he dropped us off.
 Since I only had a large tote bag, Ben provided me with a daypack that was easy to sling on my back.